hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ##### 3. Processing of TssMessage
-Given Participant's persistent EC PrivateKey, `t` number of validated messages (t=threshold), and the list of all validated `TssMessage`s,
+Given Participant's persistent EC PrivateKey and precisely `t` number of validated messages (t=threshold)

 Each participant will decrypt all `Mₛ` to generate an aggregated value `xₛ` that will become a  `SecretShare(sidₛ, xₛ)` for each `ShareId`: `sidₛ` owned by the participant.